edwards-bird-lab/bird_genomics_review/phylogenomic_stats_figure/readme.md

 phylogenomic_stats$n_loci <- as.numeric(phylogenomic_stats$n_loci)
 phylogenomic_stats$n_spp <- as.numeric(phylogenomic_stats$n_spp)

-## filter out Lawal et al. 2020, which used SNPs of unknown type
-## filter out 49 gene dataset of Bautista et al. 2020, which was of unknown type. note that the UCE dataset of Bautista is still in the figure
-phylogenomic_stats <- phylogenomic_stats %>%
-  filter(loci_type != "?") %>%
-  filter(loci_type != "non-UCE, non-coding")

 ## plot log # of loci by year and color points by marker type
 fig2a <- ggplot(data=phylogenomic_stats) +
   geom_smooth(aes(x=year,